b-fakhar/-Netflix-Data-Scraping-and-Visualization-using-Tableau/README.md

 To use this repository, you will need to have Python installed and set up with your API key.
 Once this is done, you can download the NetflixProject.py script and replace the placeholder "XXXXXXXX" with your information.
 To run the script, navigate to the directory where the script is saved and execute it from the command line.
 The script will prompt you to log in to your Netflix account and then scrape your account data to get the titles of the movies and TV shows you've watched.

 # Usage
 After running the script, a CSV file named netflix_ratings.csv will be generated.
 This file contains information about the movies and TV shows on your Netflix profile, along with their IMDb ratings.
-You can view this file in Excel or another spreadsheet program.

-In addition, you can use a Tableau dashboard to interact with and visualize your data.
+You can view this file in Excel or use a Tableau dashboard to interact with and visualize your data.
 The link to my dashboard is provided below.
 Simply click the link to access the dashboard:
 My Netflix Dashboard Link: https://public.tableau.com/app/profile/behnaz.fakhar.firouzeh/viz/BehnazNetflixData/Dashboard1"

 # Acknowledgments